This procedure is intended to allow

 Clubs organising events on the CERN site that are intended for a large number of people who do not have access can obtain access authorisation for a group of people.

-The club must prepare an event via Indico.
-He then activates visitor card management using the "CERN visitor badges" option in the "Logistics" menu.
+The club must prepare an event via Indico and then activate visitor card management using the "CERN visitor badges" option in the "Logistics" menu.
 At the time of the activation, the creator of the event indicates which registration forms will be used to give access.
 The participant must register online using one of the forms indicated.
 The creator of the event then individually confirms each participant's right to access the site in Indico and the participant receive an e-mail asking him to fill in his nationality, date and place of birth (in an Indico form).
 When this information has been submitted, each participant receives an e-mail containing a reservation code and a visitor card, which should be printed in A4 format and then folded into four to obtain an A6 format.

 Note for clubs: A list of guarantors, i.e. those who can approve an individual or group access request, is managed using an e-group that contains the names of the guarantors.
 To add or remove a guarantor, the club president is invited to contact the president of the Clubs Coordinating Committee (CCC).